New Drivers Act

 The New Drivers Act: 6 points in 2 years

 The Road Traffic (New Drivers) Act 1995 imposes a 2-year probation period that runs from the date you pass your first practical driving test.
-Reach 6 or more penalty points on your licence inside that window and the DVLA revokes it automatically — no court process, no warning, no appeal.
-To drive again you must apply for a fresh provisional licence and pass both the theory and practical tests again.
+Reach 6 or more penalty points on your licence inside that window and the DVLA revokes it automatically — no court process, no warning, and nothing to appeal against at the DVLA itself.
+To drive again you must apply for a fresh provisional licence and pass both the theory and practical tests again, and an unexpired theory certificate does not carry over.

 You can get 6 penalty points and a £200 fine if you hold and use a phone, sat nav, tablet, or any device that can send and receive data while driving or riding a motorcycle.
 You’ll also lose your licence if you passed your driving test in the last 2 years.